SolaceTraining/solace-workshop-scs/codelab.md

 ## CodeLab Overview
 Duration: 0:10:00

-Using Java & Spring Cloud Streams (SCS) to create Event-Driven Applications with PubSub+ in PCF
+Using Java & Spring Cloud Streams (SCS) to create Event-Driven Applications with PubSub+ in OpenShift
-* The purpose of this codelab is to introduce java developers to creating event-driven applications with Spring Cloud Streams and PubSub+ in Pivotal Cloud Foundry
+* The purpose of this codelab is to introduce java developers to creating event-driven applications with Spring Cloud Streams and PubSub+ in RedHat OpenShift and OKD
 * “Spring Cloud Stream is a framework for building highly scalable event-driven microservices connected with shared messaging systems."
 * It is based on Spring Boot, Spring Cloud, Spring Integration and Spring Messaging